 Many people think of Estate Planning as something that doesn't apply to them.
 It is typically thought of as being something for older, possibly, retired people or people with substantial assets.
 This couldn't be further from the truth.
-Reality is that we All need this type of planning.
+Reality is that we all need estate planning.
 Estate planning can be done by anyone 18 years or older.

 If something happens to you or your spouse, who will take care of your children?